 - 4.1 Under the Local Government Act 2003 and the Prudential Code for Capital Finance in Local Authorities, local authority capital spending and borrowing to fund that spending is limited by what is affordable, prudent and sustainable.
 The CIPFA Prudential Code sets out a number of indicators that enables the Authority to assess affordability and prudence. - 4.2 There are Prudential Indicators that relate to Capital Expenditure, as required under the Local Government Act 2003 and the Prudential Code for Capital Finance in Local Authorities, and Prudential Indicators that relate to Treasury Management in the Public Services.
-The Prudential Indicators for 2024-25 are detailed in Appendix B and are recommended for approval.

-4.3 The 2024-25 CIPFA Code of Practice on Local Authority Accounting will incorporate requirements in respect of International Financial Reporting Standard (IFRS) 16 Leases (with effect from 1 April 2024).
-This removes operating leases as a category for authorities to use in accounting for lease type arrangements.
-Where there are operating leases and similar arrangements authorities will be required to recognise a right of use asset and associated lease liability.
-These changes will impact on the calculation of Prudential Indicators such as the Capital Financing Requirement and Authorised Limit and Operational Boundary.
-The indicators detailed in Appendix B do not include any adjustment for this change and it may be necessary to review the indicators mid-year once we have fully assessed the impact.
-Any adjustments will have a net nil impact on the revenue budget.
+The Prudential Indicators for 2025-26 are detailed in Appendix B and are recommended for approval. - 4.3 From 2024-25 the CIPFA Code of Practice on Local Authority Accounting incorporated requirements in respect of International Financial Reporting Standard (IFRS) 16 Leases (with effect from 1 April 2024).
+This removed operating leases as a category for authorities to use in accounting for lease type arrangements.
+Where there are operating leases and similar arrangements authorities are required to recognise a right of use asset and associated lease liability.
+These changes have an impact on the calculation of Prudential Indicators such as the Capital Financing Requirement and Authorised Limit and Operational Boundary.
+Any adjustments have a net nil impact on the revenue budget.